 The main power supply can be considered as the Transformer (secondary HV wires including the centre tap), rectifier and reservoir capacitor.
 None of this circuit should be grounded as it will potentially induce noise in the circuit.

 The AC 6.3v heater wires are known to induce hum in an amp circuit.
-This hum can be reduced by soldering the centre tap to the ground bus and if there is no centre tap then a virtual centre tap can be created by attaching one end of two 100 ohm resistors to the pilot light terminals and the other to ground bus.
+This hum can be reduced by soldering the power transformer filament centre tap to the ground bus and if there is no centre tap then a virtual centre tap can be created by attaching one end of two 100 ohm resistors to the pilot light terminals and the other to ground bus.
 This can often be improved by lifting the 0v ground reference to a higher voltage and can be achieved by soldering the ground side of the centre tap to to the cathode of one of the power tubes in a cathode-biased amp.

 All AC wires hosted in an amplifier chassis create electromagnetic radiation which can result in hum in the audio circuit if not addressed properly.
 All AC wire should be tightly twisted so that radiated fields have a better chance of cancelling each other out.
 The actual twisted pairs should be kept as far away as practically possible from audio cables and components so as to not pass any EMF on.
 It is generally good practice to place heater wires tightly into the edge of the amplifier chassis.
 When this is performed make sure they stay far away enough from sockets and potentiometers.